 Read also: Get to know all about Pongal and Jallikattu

 Story behind Pongal

-- The first day is celebrated as Bhogi Pongal---This day is dedicated to Lord Indra.
-On this day people light bonfires in front of their houses and all old clothes and stuff are burnt in the sacred fire.
+This day is dedicated to Lord Indra.
+On this day people light bonfires, like the festival of Lohri in Punjab, in front of their houses and all old clothes and stuff are burnt in the sacred fire.
 Houses are cleaned and decorated with 'kolams' made of rice flour paste and red mud.
 Cow dung cakes and pumpkin flowers are also used for decoration.

-- The second day is celebrated as Surya Pongal---first day of 'Thai' and is dedicated to the Sun God.
-People cook the traditional sweet dish called 'pongal' made of rice and lentils boiled in milk and jaggery.
+The first day of 'Thai', and is dedicated to the Sun God, also called Makar Sankranti in other parts of India.
+People cook the traditional sweet dish called 'Pongal' made of rice and lentils boiled in milk and jaggery.
 This is offered to the Lord and large images of the Sun God are made over the ground for worship.

 Important Timings On Pongal

 |Place : Ujjain [ India ] See More|